qian-o/ZenithEngine/README.md

 - If a class is `internal` and has value type parameters that need to be accessed externally, allow `public Type FieldName`.
 - Class members should be in the following order: Fields, Constructors, Properties, Methods.
 - Modifiers: public > internal > protected > private, non-static > static.
+- The remaining modifiers are sorted by function or business logic.